Burmese Cat Temperament & Personality

 The Burmese is known for being a high-energy cat breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 8-12 lbs and lifespan of 10-17 yrs, the Burmese requires thoughtful care tailored to their specific breed characteristics.
+At 8-12 lbs and a 10-17 yrs lifespan, the Burmese is a breed whose temperament and health considerations each warrant focused attention, not default assumptions.
 Weighing 8-12 lbs at maturity, the Burmese brings a medium-framed presence into the home along with a set of care requirements that reward attentive, knowledgeable owners.

 Family Dynamics

 Weighing 8-12 lbs at maturity, the Burmese brings a medium-framed presence into the home along with a set of care requirements that reward attentive, knowledgeable owners.
-Burmeses with high energy levels need consistent outlets for their drive and enthusiasm.
+If you own Burmese, plan on steady daily outlets for their energy; the breed's drive is real, and the alternatives to channeling it are worse.

 Exercise Demands